 Therefore, policymakers should weigh the impacts of their decision before rolling out these frameworks.
 Multiple cybersecurity policies make it complex for businesses to comply with all provisions.
 Complexity also becomes a challenge and doesn’t improve data protection.
-Corporation among various cybersecurity policymakers is crucial.
+Cooperation among various cybersecurity policymakers is crucial.

 4. Poor Cyber Hygiene

 Cyber hygiene refers to practices surrounding the use of technology, such as installing safeguards like VPN or multi-factor authentication and avoiding connections to unprotected WIFI.
 Unfortunately, most people have less desirable cyber hygiene practices.

 For instance, more than 60% of small and medium organizations rely on employee memory to manage their passwords.
 42% of these organizations use sticky notes and flimsy reminders for their passwords.
 Surprisingly, over half of IT, experts haven’t implemented the two-factor authentication for company accounts, and 45% of Americans will change their passwords after a data breach.

 In 2022, remote working means that company networks and systems that rely on weak passwords are being accessed using unprotected home WIFI, and sticky note passwords have made their way into home offices and coffee shops.
 Remote employees log into company networks using personal devices that can easily be stolen.

 That said, if individuals and organizations don’t improve their cybersecurity practices, they are at a greater risk than before.
 Unfortunately, IT professionals have worse cyber hygiene than regular people.
 50% of IT experts reuse their passwords compared to 39% of ordinary people.